 Passage to Freedom by Ken Mochizuki

 This is one of my favorite picture book biographies!
 During the Holocaust, many gentiles stayed silent.
 Irena Sendler was different – she smuggled 2,500 Jewish children out of the Warsaw Ghetto, and placed them in hiding.
 Irena and each child she saved survived the war.
 Although it deals with a heavy subject, this story is not graphic, and appropriate for mid to upper level elementary students, depending on maturity.
-I’ve created a book study for this.
+Grab the book guide here.

 Audrey Hepburn is known for her classic style and beauty.
 But, she was much more than that!
 As a child, she helped the resistance movement during World War II.
 Her experience inspired her to use celebrity status to become a humanitarian, and was an active supporter of UNICEF.